Skip to content

 For foreign-owned SRLs with cross-border service flows, the reverse charge mechanism is the critical concept.
 When a Moldovan SRL receives services from a foreign supplier — an EU SaaS platform, a French design agency, an Estonian software contractor — the SRL rather than the supplier accounts for Moldovan VAT under the reverse charge.
 The SRL treats itself as both supplier and customer for VAT purposes: it records output VAT at 20% and, if the services are used for taxable business purposes, simultaneously reclaims the same amount as input VAT.
 The net cash effect is often zero, but the filing obligation exists regardless.

 Conversely, when a Moldovan SRL sells digital services to VAT-registered business customers in EU member states, the transaction is typically outside the scope of Moldovan VAT (the place of supply is the customer's country).
-The EU customer accounts for the VAT under its own reverse charge rules.
+The EU customer accounts for the VAT under its own reverse charge rules, and the related-party pricing of any intercompany flows should be documented separately from the VAT analysis.
 The Moldovan SRL should retain evidence of the customer's EU VAT number and the B2B nature of the supply to support the zero-rate position.

 For sales to EU consumers (B2C), the rules are more complex and depend on whether the SRL exceeds the relevant EU registration thresholds or uses the EU OSS scheme — a question for EU tax counsel, not solely Moldovan law.